Skip to main content

 Use the following steps to add a Lifecycle Policy Evaluation build step to a pipeline build:

-1. Sample Step: Select nexusPolicyEvaluation: Invoke Lifecycle Policy Evaluation.
+2. In Snippet Generator > Steps, under Sample Step, select nexusPolicyEvaluation: Invoke Lifecycle Policy Evaluation.

 Example Pipeline Script